 E-Scooter trial in Unley

-The City of Unley is the third council in South Australia to initiate a trial of e-scooters, which commenced in February 2022.
-The trial duration was initially for six months - that has been extended for a further six months up until 14 February 2023.
+The City of Unley is the third council in South Australia to initiate a trial of E-Scooters, which commenced in February 2022.
+The trial duration was initially six months, which was later extended for a further six months.

-The area-wide No Parking Zone trial commences on Monday 29 August and is bounded by Fullarton Road, Greenhill Road, George Street, Duthy Street and Wattle Street.
+The area-wide No Parking Zone trial is bounded by Fullarton Road, Greenhill Road, George Street, Duthy Street and Wattle Street.

 Neuron Mobility and Beam Mobility are the two operators.